MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 <b>Address DB URL<b>

 Specifies URL where Apache CouchDB is running.
 Please note that you might need to set CORS settings due to CROSS ORIGIN request policy in browsers.
-(Just ask me if you need further information.)
+Default is http://127.0.0.1:5984/<your database name>.
+Use GET to gather info and POST to add geo data.
+Just ask me if you need further information.

 <b>Address DB URL Extension<b>

 URL extension for REST interface to read geo data bulk-wise from Apache CouchDB.
-Default is http://127.0.0.1:5984/<your database name>.
-Use GET to gather info and POST to add geo data.
+Default is "/_all_docs?include_docs=true"

 <b>Google API Key<b>